FAIRChemistry/FAIRVibSpec/specifications/fairvibspec.md

 - formula
   - Type: string
   - Description: Implemented formula of the fitting model.
 Corresponds with the sequence of fitting parameters.
+- amplitude
+  - Type: float
+  - Description: Amplitude of the fitted model curve.
+- center
+  - Type: float
+  - Description: Center of the fitted model curve.
+- gaussian_width
+  - Type: float
+  - Description: Width of the Gaussian component of the fitted model curve.
+- lorentzian_width
+  - Type: float
+  - Description: Width of the Lorentzian component of the fitted model curve.
+- fraction_lorentzian
+  - Type: float
+  - Description: Fraction of the Lorentzian component of the fitted model curve.
+  - Min: 0
+  - Max: 1
+- fit_position
+  - Type: float
+  - Description: Position of the fitted model curve.
+- fit_position_error
+  - Type: float
+  - Description: Error of the position of the fitted model curve.
+- fit_intensity
+  - Type: float
+  - Description: Intensity of the fitted model curve.
+- fit_intensity_error
+  - Type: float
+  - Description: Error of the intensity of the fitted model curve.
+- fit_fwhm
+  - Type: float
+  - Description: FWHM of the fitted model curve.
-- parameters
+- fit_fwhm_error
-  - Type: Value[]
+  - Type: float
-  - Description: Optained optimal fitting parameters.
-Sequence according to formula.
+  - Description: Error of the FWHM of the fitted model curve.
-- area
+- fit_area
-  - Type: Value
+  - Type: float
   - Description: Total area of the fitted model curve.
+- fit_area_error
+  - Type: float
+  - Description: Error of the total area of the fitted model curve.

 ### Result

-A final result obtained from the analysis.
+Generic container for a calculated value resulting from the analysis of a single measurement or the entire experiment.

 - __name__
   - Type: string
-  - Description: Name of the calculated value
+  - Description: Name of the calculated value.
+- description
+  - Type: string
+  - Description: A description of the kind of value this result contains.
 - value
-  - Type: Value
+  - Type: float
   - Description: Value(s) for the specified result.

-### Dataset

-Container for a single set of data.

-- timestamp
-  - Type: string
-  - Description: Date and time the data was recorded
-- x_axis
-  - Type: Series
-  - Description: The object containing data points and unit of the x-axis.
-- y_axis
-  - Type: Series
-  - Description: The object containing data points and unit of the y-axis.

-## Utility objects

-### Series

-Abstract Container for a measured Series (i.e. one axis).

-- data_array
-  - Type: float[]
-  - Description: List of data points of one measured Series.
 - unit
   - Type: UnitDefinition
-  - Description: Unit of the data points contained in `data_array`.

-### Value

-Abstract Container for a single value-unit pair.

-- __value__
-  - Type: float
-  - Description: Value of the data point
-- __unit__
-  - Type: UnitDefinition
-  - Description: Unit of the data point contained in `value`.
+  - Description: Unit of the value.
 - error
   - Type: float
-  - Description: Error of the value.
+  - Description: Optional error of the value.
-- error2
-  - Type: float
-  - Description: If the error is not symetric in both directions, this value specifies the error into the other direction.

 ## Enumerations

-### MeasurementTypes
+### MeasurementType

-Possible types of measurements to be used during analysis
+Possible types of measurements to be used during analysis.

 ```python
 BACKGROUND = "background"